Medical expert of the article

 Zolpidem belongs to a class of hypnotic drugs used to treat insomnia.
 It is a benzodiazepine-type receptor agonist that acts on one of the GABA-A receptor subtypes.

 GABA-A receptors are receptors for gamma-aminobutyric acid (GABA), the main inhibitory neurotransmitter in the central nervous system.
-Activation of these receptors leads to an increase in inhibitory activity of neurons and a decrease in excitation.
+Activation of these receptors results in increased inhibitory activity of neurons and decreased excitation.

-Zolpidem enhances the inhibitory effect of GABA, reduces the time to fall asleep, increases sleep duration and improves its structure, reduces the time of awakening at night and increases the total duration of sleep.
+Zolpidem enhances the inhibitory effect of GABA, reduces the time it takes to fall asleep, increases the duration of sleep and improves its structure, reduces the time it takes to wake up at night and increases the total duration of sleep.

 Pharmacokinetics

-1. Absorption: Zolpidem is rapidly and completely absorbed from the gastrointestinal tract after oral administration.
-Maximum plasma concentrations are usually achieved within 1 hour after administration.
+- Absorption: Zolpidem is rapidly and completely absorbed from the gastrointestinal tract after oral administration.
+Peak plasma concentrations are usually reached within 1 hour after administration.

-3. Excretion: Metabolites of zolpidem and zolpidem itself are excreted primarily by the kidneys.
-Elderly patients and patients with impaired renal function may experience slower elimination of the drug.
+- Excretion: Zolpidem metabolites and zolpidem itself are excreted primarily via the kidneys.
+Elderly patients and patients with impaired renal function may experience slower elimination.

-4. Half-life: The half-life of zolpidem from the body is approximately 2-3 hours, and for its metabolites - about 2.5-4.5 hours.
+- Elimination half-life: The elimination half-life of zolpidem in the body is approximately 2-3 hours, and for its metabolites it is approximately 2.5-4.5 hours.

-5. Interactions: Zolpidem may interact with other centrally acting drugs, alcohol, and CNS depressants, which may increase its sedative effects.
-It is also important to consider possible interactions with drugs metabolized through the cytochrome P450 system.
+- Interactions: Zolpidem may interact with other centrally acting drugs, alcohol and CNS depressants, which may enhance its sedative effect.
+It is also important to consider possible interactions with drugs metabolized via the cytochrome P450 system.

-6. Clinical aspects: The dosage of zolpidem is usually selected individually, taking into account age, gender, the presence of concomitant diseases and other factors.
-It is important to follow your doctor's recommendations and not exceed the recommended dose.
+- Clinical aspects: The dosage of zolpidem is usually selected individually, taking into account age, gender, the presence of concomitant diseases and other factors.
+It is important to follow the doctor's recommendations and not to exceed the recommended dose.

 Dosing and administration

-• The drug should be taken immediately before bedtime or slightly before the planned time of sleep.
+- The drug should be taken immediately before bedtime or a little before the planned bedtime.

-• It is usually recommended to start with the lowest effective dose to reduce the risk of side effects.
+- It is generally recommended to start with the lowest effective dose to reduce the risk of side effects.

-• Usually for adults, the starting dose is 5-10 mg at bedtime.
+- For adults, the usual starting dose is 5-10 mg at bedtime.

 Use Hypnogen during pregnancy

-Use of Hypnogen during pregnancy may increase the risk of some negative pregnancy outcomes, but data are variable and require a cautious approach to the use of this drug.
+Use of Hypnogen during pregnancy may increase the risk of some adverse pregnancy outcomes, but data are variable and caution is warranted when using this drug.

-1. Placental transfer: Hypnogen is able to cross the placenta and reach the fetal circulation, which can potentially affect the fetus.
-The study noted that pregnant women with psychiatric illnesses taking zolpidem had less optimal obstetric outcomes, although the exact reason for this was not determined (Jurić et al., 2009).
+- Placental transfer: Hypnogen is able to cross the placenta and reach the fetal circulation, which could potentially affect the fetus.
+A study noted that pregnant women with psychiatric illnesses taking zolpidem had less optimal obstetric outcomes, although the exact reason for this was not determined (Jurić et al., 2009).

-2. Risk of birth defects: A study was conducted to evaluate the association between zolpidem use in the first trimester of pregnancy and specific birth defects.
-No significant increase in risk was found, but small increases in risk for certain defects cannot be ruled out (Howley et al., 2023).
+- Risk of birth defects: A study evaluating the association between zolpidem use in the first trimester of pregnancy and specific birth defects was conducted.
+No significant increase in risk was found, but small increases in risk for specific defects cannot be ruled out (Howley et al., 2023).

 Contraindications

-1. Hypersensitivity: People with a known hypersensitivity to zolpidem or other ingredients of the drug should avoid its use.
+- Hypersensitivity: People with known hypersensitivity to zolpidem or other ingredients of the drug should avoid using it.

-2. Allergic reactions: If you have previously had an allergic reaction to zolpidem or similar drugs such as zolpidem tartrate, you should avoid its use.
+- Allergic reactions: If you have previously had allergic reactions to zolpidem or similar drugs such as zolpidem tartrate, you should avoid using it.

-3. Breathing problems: Taking zolpidem may worsen breathing problems, especially in people with obstructive sleep apnea (stopping breathing during sleep) or obstructive sleep apnea syndrome.
+- Breathing problems: Using zolpidem may make breathing problems worse, especially in people with obstructive sleep apnea (stopping breathing during sleep) or obstructive sleep apnea syndrome.

-4. Liver problems: Zolpidem is metabolized by the liver, so its use may be contraindicated in people with severe liver impairment.
+- Liver problems: Zolpidem is metabolized in the liver, so its use may be contraindicated in people with severe liver dysfunction.

-5. Intoxication with alcohol or other drugs: Use of zolpidem in combination with alcohol or other centrally acting drugs may increase the risk of complications and increase central nervous system depression.
+- Alcohol or other drug intoxication: Use of zolpidem in combination with alcohol or other centrally acting drugs may increase the risk of complications and increase central nervous system depression.

-6. Pregnancy and breast-feeding: Zolpidem is not recommended for use during pregnancy or breast-feeding unless the benefit outweighs the potential risk to the baby.
+- Pregnancy and breastfeeding: Zolpidem is not recommended for use during pregnancy or breastfeeding unless the benefit outweighs the potential risk to the baby.

-7. Mental health problems: In people with a history of drug or alcohol addiction or mental illness, the use of zolpidem may not be advisable or requires special caution.
+- Mental Health Problems: In people with a history of drug or alcohol addiction or mental illness, the use of zolpidem may be undesirable or require special caution.

 Side effects Hypnogen

-1. Daytime sleepiness: This is one of the most common side effects of zolpidem.
-After using the drug, some people may continue to feel drowsy during the day, which may make it difficult to perform daily tasks.
+- Daytime sleepiness: This is one of the most common side effects of zolpidem.
+After using the drug, some people may still feel sleepy during the day, which can make it difficult to perform daily tasks.

-2. Dizziness or feeling dizzy: Some patients may experience dizziness after taking zolpidem.
+- Dizziness or feeling light-headed: Some patients may experience dizziness after using zolpidem.

-3. Difficulty with motor coordination: Zolpidem may cause loss of motor coordination and impairment of motor skills.
+- Difficulty with motor coordination: Zolpidem may cause problems with motor coordination and impairment of motor skills.

-4. Restless dreams or nightmares: Some people may experience unusual dreams, including restless dreams or nightmares, after taking zolpidem.
+- Restless dreams or nightmares: Some people may have unusual dreams, including restless dreams or nightmares, after taking zolpidem.

-5. Problems with memory and concentration: Some patients may experience problems with memory and concentration after taking zolpidem.
+- Memory and concentration problems: Some patients may experience memory and concentration problems after using zolpidem.

-6. Increased appetite or changes in taste preferences: In rare cases, some people may experience an increased appetite or changes in taste preferences.
+- Increased appetite or changes in taste: In rare cases, some people may experience an increased appetite or changes in taste preferences.

-7. Slowness or depression of breathing: This side effect is rare but may occur, especially in people with breathing problems or in patients taking other drugs that may suppress breathing.
+- Slowing down or depression of breathing: This side effect is rare but may occur, especially in people with breathing problems or in patients taking other drugs that can suppress breathing.

 Overdose